cfviotti/cfviotti.github.io/src/content/roles/labhacker.md

   - "Miro"
 ---

-- **Implemented the UX** for a pilot public hearings tool that enabled remote crowd-ranking of citizen questions at the House of Representatives. **55%** adoption within **1 year**, institutionalized by 2024
+- **Led the Product Discovery, Design Sprint, UI Design and Front-End development** of a tool for citizen input on law drafts with consensus datavis + text editor for lawmakers in **7 months**
-- **Led the product discovery, Design Sprint, and UX implementation** of an experimental tool for citizen input on law drafts, with consensus analysis and a legislative text editor for lawmakers
+- **Developed the Front-End** for a public hearings pilot tool with crowd-ranking questions, having **55%** adoption by the House of Representatives within **1 year**, and institutionalized by 2024